01QJ10/nPipeline/README.md

    conda install -r requirements.txt
    ```

+### Getting the Data Ready

+For the `FormA.xlsx`, kindly contact the author to request for access.
+For the
+`gwas_catalog.tsv` data, you could get them from the [GWAS Website](https://www.ebi.ac.uk/gwas/docs/file-downloads).
+Arrange them as shown in the directory structure, and you are
+ready to go! :wink:
 ### Running the Scripts

 Once the environment is set up and all dependencies are installed, you can run the scripts as follows: